Recovery Partners Network

 Dr Steven Curnin, Director of the Disaster Resilience Research Group ,University of Tasmania, studies the human factors of disaster resilience and specifically how we can improve our management of out of scale events.
 Based on insights provided by people involved in the 2016 flood, he launched the Working Together in Recovery Guide in 2019 following a grant from the Tasmanian State Emergency Management Program: a guide for Tasmanian not-for-profit participation.
 This practical and simple guide provides advice for the not-for-profit and public sectors on how to enhance collaboration during the recovery phase of a disaster in Tasmania.

-A Recovery Taskforce is a temporary Tasmanian Government business unit established after a significant natural disaster or other emergency to support affected communities and coordinate a whole-of-government recovery effort.
+A Recovery Task-force is a temporary Tasmanian Government business unit established after a significant natural disaster or other emergency to support affected communities and coordinate a whole-of-government recovery effort.
+It includes:

 Relief and recovery facilitate long-term disaster resilience.

 This means that:

 - Tasmanian’s are supported, and infrastructure /services are rebuilt or repaired during and after disasters to assist with long-term disaster resilience